 A street cut occurs anytime the driving surface (pavement) has to be cut into and removed.
 This can be a large area such as the installation of a new water main under the street, or a small area such as a utility repair.

-A street opening permit must be obtained for all street cuts.
-The permit is $35 and the inspection fee is $35.
+A Right-of-Way permit must be obtained for all street cuts.
+The permit is $40 and the inspection fee is $40.
 Only utilities and licensed plumbers may perform street cuts.
 Permits may be obtained at the Public Works Department on the third floor of City Hall.
 For more information, call (816) 325-7781 or email email@example.com.

-It is the policy of Public Works to attempt to repair every reported pothole on City-maintained streets within one business day of receiving notification.
+Public Works attempts to repair every reported pothole on City-maintained streets within one business day of receiving notification.
 This is not always possible due to inclement weather and the availability of materials.
 When leaving a message on the Pothole Hotline (816) 325-7624, please give the exact location of the pothole, the nearest cross street, and your name and phone number so that we may contact you if we have problems locating it.